Chronic Pain And Sleep Deprivation

 This simple reality makes healing more difficult.

 The problem with pain and sleeping is twofold.
-There is the lack of healing if you don’t sleep enough but there is also the involuntary movement that tweaks whatever the Healing From Injury that you might be suffering from.
+There is a lack of healing if you don’t sleep enough but there is also the involuntary movement that tweaks whatever Injury you might be suffering from.

-This dilemma can honestly make recovering from injury much much more difficult.
+This dilemma can honestly make recovering from injury much more difficult.

-The main solution that I offer to people is to try and nap during the day.
-One or two fifteen minute cat naps can really go a long way to recharging the body positively.
+One solution is to try to nap during the day.
+One or two ten-minute cat naps can go a long way to recharging the body positively.

 Another option is to go to sleep a little earlier and/or lay in bed after you wake up with your eyes closed in a position that doesn’t hurt.